NTHGiT/aksara-sunda-keyboard-layout-linux/README.md

-# Sundanese Script (Aksara Sunda Kaganga) Layout for Linux
+# Traditional Sundanese Script (Aksara Sunda Kaganga) Layout for Linux

 ### About